SR-HetGNN:Session-based Recommendation with Heterogeneous Graph Neural Network: Methods

 For the user's long-term preferences, it is necessary to consider the transformation relationship between all items.
 In this paper, a soft attention mechanism is used to learn the global embedding $\bm{s_g}$.
 The global session embedding $\bm{s_g}$ is formulated as follows:

-where the matrice $\bm{W^T}\in R^d, \bm{W_1, W_2}\in R^{d\times2d}$ are the weights used to generate item embeddings.
+where the matrices $\bm{W^T}\in R^d, \bm{W_1, W_2}\in R^{d\times2d}$ are the weights used to generate item embeddings.
 After obtaining the global embedding and local embedding of the session, the hybrid session embedding can be formulated as follows:

 where the matrix $\bm{W_3} \in R^{d\times2d}$ is used to fuse $\bm{s_l}$ and $\bm{s_g}$ into the hybrid session embedding.

 After generating session embedding, the score of each candidate item is calculated through the softmax layer, and then the model is trained by a backpropagation algorithm.
 The detailed training process of the model is shown in Algorithm \ref{algorithm1}.